 2.2 Were predictor assessments made without knowledge of outcome data?

-Risk of bias is low when predictor assessments are made without knowledge of the outcome status.
-Assessing predictors without knowledge of outcome data can be referred to as “blinding” or “masking”.
+Risk of bias is low when predictor assessments are made without knowledge of the outcome status often referred to as “blinding” or “masking”.
 Blinding predictor assessment to outcome data is particularly important for predictors that involve subjective interpretation or judgment, such as predictors based on imaging, histology, history or physical examination.
-Knowing the outcome status of a study participant while assessing predictors, increases the risk of incorporating the outcome information into the predictor assessments.
-Such contamination is likely to artificially increase the association between the predictor and outcome leading to biased, inflated estimates of model performance.(1, 66-74)
+Lack of blinding increases the risk of incorporating the outcome information into the predictor assessments which artificially increases their association leading to biased, inflated estimates of model performance.(1, 66-74)

-Blinding predictor assessors to outcome information occurs naturally in prognostic studies using a prospective cohort design in which prognostic predictors are assessed before the outcome has occurred.
-Potential bias in predictor assessment is more likely in studies using retrospective reporting of predictors vulnerable to recall bias or cross-sectional studies where predictors and outcomes are assessed within a similar time frame.
-As diagnostic model studies typically use a cross-sectional design, these might be more vulnerable to predictors being assessed with knowledge of the outcome.(1, 66-75)
+Blinding predictor assessors to outcome information occurs naturally in prognostic studies using a prospective cohort design when prognostic predictors are assessed before the outcome occurs.
+This bias is more likely in studies using retrospective reporting of predictors (vulnerable to recall bias) or cross-sectional studies, such as diagnostic model studies, where predictors and outcomes are assessed within a similar time frame.
+(1, 66-75)

-Most prediction model studies do not report information on blinding of predictors to outcome data.(76, 77) In prognostic studies, this signalling question should then be scored as NI if no specific information is reported on blinding of predictor assessment to outcome data.
-However, the domain can be rated as low risk of bias in the overall risk of bias assessment if predictors were measured and reported a long time before the outcome occurred and so were blinded to the outcome.
+Most prediction model studies do not report information on blinding of predictors to outcome data.(76, 77) In prognostic studies, this signalling question should then be rated as NI (Table 8).
+However, the domain can still be rated as low risk of bias in the overall risk of bias assessment, because if predictors were measured and reported a long time before the outcome occurred it can be inferred as ‘blinded to the outcome’.
 Note that even in prognostic studies predictors may sometimes still be assessed retrospectively after the outcome information has been collected, for instance predictors collected from re-interpretation of stored imaging information or when using a retrospective follow-up design.
 An example is the re-use of frozen tissue or tumour samples to measure novel predictors (biomarkers); such samples will already be linked to participant follow-up information, and thus measurement of the novel predictors may happen after the outcome has occurred and may not be blinded to outcome information.